cpommiss/faro-email/docs-source/source/index.html.md

 * Use the **[MJML Website](https://mjml.io/try-it-live)** to convert your MJML code into HTML code in real time.
 * Use the **[MJML Desktop App](https://mjmlio.github.io/mjml-app/)** to convert your MJML code into HTML code in real time on your desktop (without the need for an Internet connection).

-When using either option, for best results, make sure the option to **Minify HTML** is enabled.
+<aside class="notice warning">When using either option, for best results, make sure the option to <strong>Minify HTML</strong> is enabled.</aside>

 * On the **[MJML Website](https://mjml.io/try-it-live)**, this option is located at the top of the screen, above the preview area.
 * In the **[MJML Desktop App](https://mjmlio.github.io/mjml-app/)**, this option is located in the settings area.

+# MJML Documentation

+The MJML site contains documentation and examples of all the MJML tags that are supported.
+Each tag contains examples and a list of all supported attributes, such as attributes to allow for hyperlinking, alternative text tagging, width, height, and more.

+See the **[MJML documentation site](https://mjml.io/documentation/)** for more information on using and extending the MJML templates and snippets seen here.

 # Getting Started